Problem set 01

 The first thing we need to do is install the tools we’ll be using.
 We’ll follow the steps in Example 01 in class.

-Task 2: Get introduced to R
+Task 2: Get introduced to R and RStudio

-Task 4: RStudio projects
+Task 3: RStudio projects

 Click the button above to download the project.
 Unzip it, and double-click the file named 01-problem-set.Rproj

-and knit it.
-Read the Rmd
+and render it.
+Read the qmd

 file and compare it to its output.

-Task 5: Getting familiar with RMarkdown
+Task 4: Getting familiar with Quarto and RMarkdown